 - Has each strain been published with safety profiles?

 - Does each strain have proven clinical benefit to humans?

 - Are the strains verified, branded, registered and licensed?

 - Can chain of custody as to the origin of each strain be shown?

 - Are any clinical trials being conducted on the finished product?

 5. Does this probiotic produce high levels of antioxidants?

-These correct strains produce a range of nutrients, detoxifiers and antioxidants, including:
+The four strains in Just Thrive produce a range of nutrients, detoxifiers and antioxidants, including:

 - Quinols (as in CoQ10-Quinol, etc)